supervisely-ecosystem/import-volumes-with-masks/README.md

 # Overview

 Import volumes in `NRRD` format with masks in `NRRD` format with semantic segmentation labels.

+# What's New
+🔥In version `1.0.2`:
+ + Object masks import as 3D shape figures, providing convenient editing options across all planes.
+With this feature, you can easily manipulate object masks in various dimensions, making the editing process more intuitive and efficient.
+ + Seamless Compatibility with [Export App](https://app.supervisely.com/ecosystem/apps/export-volume-project).
+This means that projects exported with [Export App](https://app.supervisely.com/ecosystem/apps/export-volume-project) can now be directly loaded into this app without any modifications to the project folder structure.
+This streamlines your workflow, saving you valuable time and effort when transitioning between the two applications.
+But be careful with the `class2idx.json`, because this application uses its logic to work with classes, which is described in <a href="#Input-Data-Structure">Input Data Structure</a>

 # How to Run